ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 ## Considerations for selecting an overlay network topology
 {: #v2t-example-overlays-considerations}

-VMware NSX-T™ provides many ways to build the network topologies, and the default network topology is useful for many use cases.
+VMware NSX-T provides many ways to build the network topologies, and the default network topology is useful for many use cases.
 You can typically start with this, and expand it as your needs grow.
 When the initial deployment is done, {{site.data.keyword.cloud_notm}} automation doesn't use the workload overlay topology and you can change the example topology based on your needs.
 When you change the configuration, the default uplinks provide you the basic-routed connectivity to {{site.data.keyword.cloud_notm}} private and public networks.
 If you change the IP addresses or routing, your overlay workloads might lose connectivity to them.

 {{site.data.keyword.cloud_notm}} offers a flexible way to build the NSX-T topology that you need.
 When you design your own overlay network solution, it is important to know that you might deploy new NSX-T edge nodes and new NSX-T edge clusters manually.
 Or using Ansible and Terraform to attend your needs.
 You can do this by following VMware documentation and design guidelines post the initial deployment.